bendover94/resin_Control/Readme.md

 # Resin exchange controller V1.0
-by Lucas Schmirl, FH Technikum-Wien
+by Lucas Schmirl, dept. industrial engineering, UAS Technikum Wien, mr22m015@technikum-wien.at

 ---

-## This script controls an arduino Nano to be used with the DLP-System.
+# Control an arduino Nano and 2 channel Relais to be used with the DLP-System.

 - The push of a button triggers the corresponding Relais circuit (total: 2x 12V).